dietervdwes/ChemHelp/README.md

 Newline preserved in this way
 )
 `
+# EPR to Excel
+This function uses a JavaScript webscraping technique via Node.js and Puppeteer to open the EPR in the background and save the patient's ePR to an Excel file.
+Requirements:
+1. Node.js must be installed on the PC.
+2. SavePatientEPR.js file must be present in "My Documents" folder
+3. package.json and package-lock.json must be present in "My Documents" folder
+4. node_modules must be present in the "My Documents" folder with Puppeteer initialised via "npm install puppeteer" command in "My Documents"
+5. MRN_archives folder must be created in the root folder of AHK (usually the Desktop if not using it with a shortcut).
+This is where the new mrn.xlsx files will be created.
+Call this function by hitting Ctrl + Shift + W while a TrakCare window is open with a patient's result.
+AHK will copy the MRN to the clipboard and pass this variable to the JavaScript function (SavePatientEPR.js) to be scraped.
+One can continue with other work or continue signing once the Node window has opened.
+See the Puppeteer documentation online for more info on the web scraping technique or see my other data extraction script as this is basically a repurposed script from that project.

 # Known Errors / Improvements to be made

 ChemHelp was originally developed for use at Groote Schuur Hospital Chemical Pathology, but most functions should also be useable by other laboratories within the NHLS.